openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

    Is the current date and time correct?  [y/N]: y

-Accept all the default values immediately after ‘system date and time’, for System mode choose "duplex":
+For System mode choose "duplex":

 ::

-   ...
    System mode.
 Available options are:

    1) duplex-direct: two node-redundant configuration.
 Management and